THE

 Before investing in liquid funds, it is essential to consider a few key factors:

-• Risk factors: Liquid funds are not completely risk-free.
+Risk factors: Liquid funds are not completely risk-free.
 The returns on investment are subject to market conditions and unlike FDs, the returns are not always fixed.

-• Alignment with financial goals: Investors must ensure that their financial goals and return expectations align with what liquid funds can offer.
+Alignment with financial goals: Investors must ensure that their financial goals and return expectations align with what liquid funds can offer.
 These funds are designed for safety and liquidity rather than high returns, making them more suitable for short-term financial needs or as a part of a larger, diversified investment strategy.

-Taxation on Liquid Funds
+Taxation Rules of Liquid Mutual Funds

 How to select the best Liquid Fund?